LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 ### Sites File

+_TODO_ Update with intermittency update.

 This file defines the individual sites that are simulated by LDAR-Sim.
+Each row in this file defines a single site.

 At a minimum it must contain the following columns: